‘Jane Doe’ of 1990s Happy Face murders identified

 Jesperson confessed to killing at least eight women he met while working as a large haul truck driver across the country.

-He told investigators he picked Kjellenberg up at a Tampa truck stop in August before killing her in his rig using zip ties and leaving her by the interstate.
+He told investigators he picked Kjellenberg up at a Tampa, Florida, truck stop in August before killing her in his rig using zip ties and then leaving her by the interstate.

-Jesperson will remain at the Oregon State Penitentiary, serving seven life sentences.
-He is formally charged with Kjellenberg’s murder.
+Jesperson will remain at the Oregon State Penitentiary serving seven life sentences.
+He also has been formally charged with killing Kjellenberg.

 Jesperson is known as the Happy Face Killer due to letters he wrote to the media in the early 1990s detailing his crimes signed with a “smiley face.”

-Sheriff Aden said Kjellenberg was a drifter at the time she was murdered, a repeating theme for Jesperson’s victims.
+Sheriff Aden said Kjellenberg was a drifter at the time she was killed, a repeating theme for Jesperson’s victims.